colehaus/colex/content/drafts/construct-vnm-utility-function/main.md

 ---

 <form>
-<p>Which things would you like to make utility function out of?</p>
+<p>Which things would you like to make a utility function out of?</p>
 <textarea id="goods">
 ```{=html}
 Apple